EyeLikeFire/liftoff-assignments/P2-Project_Outline/README.md

 Users will be able to creat pixel art.
 User will choose a specific palette and will be able to use addative, subtractive or opaque light.

 View Art:
 Users will be able to browse popular art or new art.
-The user will be able to interact with the art leaving comments and or reactions.

 User Login:
 Users will be able to create accounts and log in to the application.
 Each user will have a profile page.
+Users who are logged in can save/publish thier art to the app.

+Interact with Art.
+The user will be able to interact with the art leaving comments and or reactions.
+Only users who are logged into the app may interact with the art posts.